Tissinapa/simpleChat/README.md

 Open folder in VSC

-Type node server.js command line to start server
+Type "node server.js" command line to start server

 Open new terminal

-Type node client.js in command line to start client
+Type "node client.js" in command line to start client

 In client.js type quit on command line to disconnect from server.